Erie Gives Day | Aug. 8 | 8am-8pm

 New to Erie Gives Day?
 No problem.
 Check out these resources to help.

-Though the situation we face is dire, there are many ways our community can assist.
-One of these ways is the opportunity to maximize your monetary donation on Erie Gives Day.
-Erie Gives Day will take place on Tuesday, August 10, 2021, from 8AM-8PM.
-A monetary donation of $25 can go a long way.
+On August 8th, Erie Gives Day, please consider being part of that hope for more animals like Mac, by maximizing your monetary donation, and helping us continue our 130-year legacy of second chances.
 The Erie Community Foundation provides each donation a prorated match.
 Your donation truly makes an impact in creating a better life for a homeless pet.
 To donate on Erie Gives Day, visit www.eriegives.org and choose the ERIE HUMANE SOCIETY!

 Every Dollar Raised Makes an Impact